HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Setup.md

 ![](images/watson-iot-connections.png)

+Note that connecting to the app would involve restaging it.
+However, it has been noticed that further connections established between other services and the __*Node-RED Starter*__ app would result in the mulfunctioning of the Node-RED flows.

 ## Create Devices ##
 It is essential that this step is down before proceeding to setting up the managers and motes on the Watson IoT Platform.